ovh/docs/pages/web/hosting/diagnostic-website-not-accessible/guide.en-gb.md

 ---
 title: What do I do if my website is down?
 slug: server-error-inaccessible
-excerpt: Diagnose the causes of the inaccessibility of your web site
+excerpt: How to diagnose the causes of inaccessibility of your web site
 section: Diagnostics
 Order: 1
 ---